 Binge eating is something I still very definitely need to be mindful of and it does still lurk occasionally as dull background noise.
 But the moments I have been feeling stressed where a binge might normally have been triggered, food hasn’t really come into my thoughts.

-I am not finding myself turning to food for comfort or as a way to sedate or manage how I’m feeling.
+I am not turning to food for comfort or as a way to sedate or manage how I’m feeling.

-I haven’t really replaced it with a better habit.
-I scroll travel posts on Instagram instead.
+I scroll travel posts on Instagram instead, which isn’t necessarily better for me.
 But in terms of diet, nutrition and binge eating disorder, I haven’t needed to turn to food so it isn’t having the same impact on my physical health.

 And yes, I am trying to replace that with another better habit instead of social media scrolling as well.